Solution Validation

 • Missing features that make sense

-• UX issues but concept is right
+• UX issues but the concept is right

 • Pricing concerns

-• Can't get anyone excited
+• You cannot get anyone excited

-• Problem wasn't as painful as thought
+• Problem was not as painful as you thought

-• Solution doesn't actually work
+• Solution does not actually work

 • Better alternatives exist